accounts-payable icon

 Using a supplier portal streamlines and transfers part of the workflow to vendors, increases information accuracy, organizes submitted documents, automates processes, handles payment disputes, and improves two-way communication, including providing up-to-date status.
 The interruptions from constant status inquiries outside the portal can stop.

-Accounts payable specialists often complain about spending much of their time operating as a ‘help desk’.
+Accounts payable specialists often complain about spending much of their time operating as a ‘help desk.’
 Without a supplier portal and a proactive supplier payment communication system, suppliers or vendors are often left with no choice but to contact the AP department for payment-related inquiries.
-Rather than spending their time having a meaningful impact on the business, accounts payable staff members end up feeling like customer service representatives – dealing with the minutia of supplier payments.

-A self-service supplier portal shifts some workflow to vendors, increases accuracy, reduces lost paperwork, resolves problems, and automatically shows the current status and supplier payment history to both parties in real-time.
-The result is virtually no time-wasting phone tag or interruptions.
+A self-service supplier portal shifts some workflow to vendors, increases accuracy, reduces lost paperwork, resolves problems, and automatically shows the current status and supplier payment history to both parties in real-time in both CAD and USD.

 How to achieve supplier portal success